RJDonnison/FramePlus/README.md

+# FramePlus
+A Paper plugin for 1.21.6+ that improves item frames.

+## Features
+Sneak click on item frames with items to change its state
+ - Lock rotation with glass pane
+ - Enable click through with item frame
+ - Make invisible with shears
+ - Lock item with chains
-Plugin for 1.21.6 Paper that allows item frame locking with crouch right-click.
-This stops item frame being interacted or broken with by all players.
-Item frames can only be unlocked by player that locked them or OP's.
-Also adds clicking through item frames on containers.
+ - Locked item frames can only be unlocked by the player that locked them or OP's
+ - Reset item frame with brush